aitoroses/floxide/docs/adrs/0003-core-framework-abstractions.md

 ## Context

-The flowrs framework is designed as a directed graph workflow system that needs several key abstractions:
+The floxide framework is designed as a directed graph workflow system that needs several key abstractions:

 1. A core node interface for workflow steps
 2. A retry mechanism that handles failures